kgpu — GPU rentals for researchers

 kgpu is a **compute provider**: you rent a GPU-backed container by the

-destroyed when the rental ends, so copy results out before you release.
+the container's own disk is destroyed when the rental ends, so anything

 ---